Comprehensive Analysis of Grain Dryer Types for Corn Farming Operations

 Operating Costs

-- Electricity: Primary operating cost, typically $0.01-0.03 per bushel per point of moisture removed
+- Electricity: Primary operating cost for conventional systems, typically $0.01-0.03 per bushel per point of moisture removed

 - Labor: Minimal compared to other drying methods, primarily for monitoring